Fenkey/irma/README.md

 # IRMA

-IRMA, an efficient web service framework, which originated from a business project and was created because of the comprehensive reasons such as the requirement of .Net for the enterprise, SaaS & cloud automated deployment and Linux running environment etc. IRMA is built base on the Mono and the FastCGI.
+IRMA, an efficient web service framework, which originated from a business project and was created because of the comprehensive reasons such as the requirement of .Net for the enterprise, SaaS & cloud automated deployment and Linux running environment etc. IRMA is built on the Mono and the FastCGI.
 It uses Mono to implement the parsing and execution of C# code on Linux, and utilizes the FastCGI and Nginx to deal with the HTTP interaction.
-There are two parts of IRMA: `irmacall`, a multithreading scheduling engine written in C, and `irmakit`, a development framework written in C#. `irmacall` is responsible for launching & scheduling all kinds of web applications developed base on `irmakit` framework.
-The design concept of IRMA is: ***Simple and efficient scheduling, on-demand integration and expansion***, which really makes the IRMA look more like a toolset than a framework (In fact, it is a toolset).
-Anyway, I hope it's useful for you :-)
+There are two parts of IRMA: `irmacall`, a multithreading scheduling engine written in C, and `irmakit`, a development framework written in C#. `irmacall` is responsible for launching & scheduling all kinds of web applications developed on `irmakit` framework.
+The design concept of IRMA is: ***Simple and efficient scheduling, on-demand integration and expansion***, which really makes the IRMA look more like a toolkit than a framework (In fact, it is a toolkit).
+Anyway, I hope it's useful to you :-)

 ## Compilation & Installation